 WHAT IS RFA?

-Radiofrequency Ablation (RFA) treatment is a safe, proven medical procedure that not only treats the symptoms of varicose veins, but also treats the underlying condition that causes them.
-The outpatient procedure time is usually less than an hour and does not require hospitalization.
-Most people do not find Radiofrequency Ablation (RFA) treatment to be overly uncomfortable, and recovery time is generally a matter of hours.
+Radiofrequency Ablation (RFA) treats the underlying condition that causes varicose veins and not just the symptoms.
+It’s safe, proven, does not require hospitalization, and the outpatient procedure time is usually less than an hour.
+Recovery time is generally a matter of hours, and most people don’t find Radiofrequency Ablation (RFA) to be overly uncomfortable.
 In addition, some studies show that the RFA procedure may be associated with lower rates of pain, bruising and complications when compared to other treatment modalities.

 In RFA, the doctor inserts a small catheter into the diseased vein through a small incision.
 Consistent and uniform heat is delivered to contract the collagen in the vein walls, causing them to collapse and close.
 After the vein is closed, blood is naturally redirected to healthy veins, and the treated vein is gradually absorbed into surrounding tissue.
-The procedure is always performed under ultrasound guidance, giving the doctor a live view of your veins, for accuracy and safety.
+Ultrasound guidance gives the doctor a live view of your veins for better accuracy and safety.

 HOW RFA TREATMENT WORKS

-Radiofrequency Ablation treats varicose veins by destroying veins with damaged valves; they are eventually absorbed by your body.
-After RFA, blood flow is diverted to healthy veins, improving circulation.
+To treat varicose veins, Radiofrequency Ablation destroys veins with damaged valves.
+Eventually, these veins are absorbed by your body.
+Blood flow is then diverted to healthy veins and circulation is improved.

 CUSTOMIZED TREATMENT FOR VARICOSE VEINS